wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-model-and-package.md

 | &lt;1.6        | C:\\Program Files\\Azure SDK\\\[sdk-version\]\\bin\\ |

 >[AZURE.NOTE]
-CSPack.exe (on windows) is available by running the **Microsoft Azure Command Prompt** shortcut that is installed with the SDK.
+CSPack.exe (on windows) is available by running the **Windows Azure Command Prompt** shortcut that is installed with the SDK.
 >
 >Run the CSPack.exe program by itself to see documentation about all of the possible switches and commands.

 <p />

 >[AZURE.TIP]
-Run your cloud service locally in the **Microsoft Azure Compute Emulator**, use the **/copyonly** option This option copies the binary files for the application to a directory layout from which they can be run in the compute emulator.
+Run your cloud service locally in the **Windows Azure Compute Emulator**, use the **/copyonly** option This option copies the binary files for the application to a directory layout from which they can be run in the compute emulator.

 ### Example command to package a cloud service
 The following example creates an application package that contains the information for a web role.
 The command specifies the service definition file to use, the directory where binary files can be found, and the name of the package file.